 Maple Bacon Cookies

 Sometimes combining sweet and salty just has to be done.
-In these maple cookies, the salty component comes in the form of BACON!
+In these maple bacon cookies, the salty component comes in the form of BACON!

 • By folding cooked bacon into your cookie dough, you get a dessert that has to be tasted to be understood.
 Sweet, salty and a just a little smoky, these are perfect for people who like their cookies a little bit on the “unusual” side.